Hexxeh/libpebble/README.md

 Once you're paired and the serial port is setup, try running pebble.py.
 You should get a notification on your Pebble to test that it works properly.

+Join #pebble on Freenode IRC to let me know how you get on and share your creations!

 Status
 ------